What is Physical Therapy

 - Areas needing treatment will be identified and a treatment plan created.

-Almost all physical therapy programs include stretching, strengthening exercises and education about the treatments undertaken and body mechanics (how to move your body to avoid future injury).
+- Almost all physical therapy programs include stretching, strengthening exercises, education about the treatments undertaken, and body mechanics (how to move your body to avoid future injury).

 - Other treatments such as hot and cold packs, electrical stimulation, massage, manipulation and other modalities are often used as well.